-Frozen Oatmeal Cups are a healthy, make ahead breakfast that take no time to heat up on a busy morning and will keep you full all morning.
+Frozen Oatmeal is a healthy, make ahead breakfast that take no time to heat up on a busy morning and will keep you full all morning.
+Jump to Recipe keyboard_arrow_down

 Frozen Oatmeal Cups will be your best friend on busy mornings.
 They take no time to make and are packed with good-for-you ingredients that will keep you feeling energized all morning.

 Unfortunately busy mornings are the reality for most and this couldn't be more true for many families with school starting.
 And while I am embarrassed to admit that sometimes oatmeal is too hard to make, sometimes it just is.
 Getting out the measuring cups, watching to make sure the bowl doesn't overflow in the microwave, cutting up fruit, and gathering toppings from the pantry can take way longer than I have.
 On those morning, I pull out these simple freezer oatmeal cups and we're good to go.
 A healthy breakfast in about two minutes.

 The other thing I love about these frozen oatmeal cups are that they are incredibly versatile.
 There are so many different ways to make them and you can make multiple flavors all in one batch.

 - Oatmeal: You can use regular old fashioned oats or steel cut oats for this recipe.
 I don't recommend using instant or quick cooking oats since they will get gummy after being cooked and reheated.
 And if you want to get really creative you can mix the oats with some whole grains like quinoa, sorghum, or farro.

 - Liquid: Use whatever type of liquid you like with your oatmeal.
 I like thicker, creamier oatmeal so I always use milk and usually opt for almond or cashew milk.